-AASB 116.50-51, 60-61 AASB 116 Property, Plant and Equipment and AASB 138 Intangible Assets require the consumption of physical or intangible assets over time is classified as either depreciation or amortisation expense.
+AASB 116.50-51, 60-61 AASB 116 Property, Plant and Equipment requires the consumption of physical assets over time, to be classified as depreciation expense.

 Local governments should be electing to adopt depreciation policies and useful lives that best reflect the pattern of use and these should be reviewed at least annually.